In this article, you are going to learn how to connect a DVR to Angelcam.

 Step-by-step Angelcam DVR setup

-OK, enough with the theory, let's just dive into the setup.
-You just need to find out what's the command that must to the DVR to request the video stream.
+OK, enough with the theory, let's just dive into the setup and connect a DVR to Angelcam.
+You just need to find out what's the command you must use to request the video stream.

 This is known as "RTSP command" and when the DVR receives it, it starts streaming a compressed video to the chosen destination.